FNF-CNE-Devs/CodenameEngine/README.md

 ## Codename Engine

-Codename Engine is a new Friday Night Funkin' Engine aimed for easier modding, along with extensiblity and ease of use.
+Codename Engine is a new Friday Night Funkin' Engine aimed at simplifying modding, along with extensiblity and ease of use.

 ### It includes many new features, as seen [here](FEATURES.md)